-Under Delaware law and our Amended and Restated Bylaws, the four nominees who receive the greatest number of votes cast by stockholders, entitled to vote at the meeting, for election as Class III directors will be elected at the conclusion of the tabulation of votes.
-A properly executed proxy marked "withhold" with respect to the election of one or more directors will not be voted with respect to the director or directors as indicated and will not affect the outcome of the election of directors.
+Under Delaware law and our Amended and Restated Bylaws, the three nominees who receive the greatest number of votes cast by stockholders, entitled to vote at the meeting, for election as Class II directors will be elected at the conclusion of the tabulation of votes.
+A "withhold" vote with respect to the election of one or more directors will not affect the outcome of the election of directors.